 While there is no foolproof way to guarantee you will not be a slamming or cramming victim, there are steps you can take to protect yourself:

 - Become a careful consumer.
 Carefully review your monthly bill every month and make sure you understand every charge.
 Look for unfamiliar company names, calls you did not make, or services you did not order.
 If anything is unclear or there is a company name you have not seen before, call your local phone company for an explanation.
 Telephone companies must clearly highlight a change in telephone service providers.

 - Keep a note pad by the telephone and write down each phone service (e.g., voice mail) that you authorize, as well as any long distance calls and calls to informational or "900" services.

 - Carefully read all promotional forms and printed literature, including the fine print, before signing up for telephone or any other services that will be billed to your phone.

 - Be careful of "activation codes" or answering "yes" to questions that may be intended to get you to authorize a service that you do not intend to authorize.

 - Be sure you know who has been using your telephone.

 - Request appropriate blocking features such as a "900" call block, collect call block, or international call block.

 - Ask telemarketers for written information about any service they offer you over the phone.

 - Make sure you know what service was provided, even for small charges.
-Crammers often try to go undetected by submitting small charges of $2 or $3 to thousands of consumers.
+Crammers often try to go undetected by submitting small charges of a few dollars to thousands of consumers.